Case study

 Lorem ipsum dolor sit amet

-• to ensure easy handling during picking;
+• to ensure ease of handling while holding it

 AESTHETICS